cryptobern/thetacrypt/design/rust_interface.md

 # Threshold Crypto Library API (RUST Version)

 In Rust, no such concept as inheritance exists.
-Rather, the language uses the concept of "composition over inheritance" which means we have to structure the API differently.
+Instead, the language uses the concept of "composition over inheritance," which means we have to structure the API differently.

 ## Structs